PowerShell: Monad

 Monad was to be a new extensible CLI with a fresh design capable of automating a range of core administrative tasks.
 Microsoft first demonstrated Monad publicly at the Professional Development Conference in Los Angeles in October 2003.
 A few months later, they opened up private beta, which eventually led to a public beta.
-Microsoft published the first Monad public beta release on 17 June 2005 and the Beta 2 on 11 September 2005, and Beta 3 on 10 January 2006.
+Microsoft published the first Monad public beta release on June 17, 2005, and the Beta 2 on September 11, 2005, and Beta 3 on January 10, 2006.

 PowerShell

-On 25 April 2006, not long after the initial Monad announcement, Microsoft announced that Monad had been renamed Windows PowerShell, positioning it as a significant part of its management technology offerings.
+On April 25, a year and a half after the initial Monad announcement, Microsoft announced that Monad had been renamed Windows PowerShell, positioning it as a significant part of its management technology offerings.
 Release Candidate (RC) 1 of PowerShell was released at the same time.
 A significant aspect of both the name change and the RC was that this was now a component of Windows, rather than a mere add-on.

-Release Candidate 2 of PowerShell version 1 was released on 26 September 2006, with final release to the web on 14 November 2006.
-PowerShell for earlier versions of Windows was released on 30 January 2007.
+Release Candidate 2 of PowerShell version 1 was released on September 26, 2006, with final release to the web on November 14, 2006.
+PowerShell for earlier versions of Windows was released on January 30, 2007.
 PowerShell v2.0 development began before PowerShell v1.0 shipped.
 During the development, Microsoft shipped three community technology previews (CTP).
 Microsoft made these releases available to the public.
 The last CTP release of Windows PowerShell v2.0 was made available in December 2008.

 PowerShell v2.0 was completed and released to manufacturing in August 2009, as an integral part of Windows 7 and Windows Server 2008 R2.
 Versions of PowerShell for Windows XP, Windows Server 2003, Windows Vista and Windows Server 2008 were released in October 2009 and are available for download for both 32-bit and 64-bit platforms.
 In an October 2009 issue of TechNet Magazine, Microsoft called proficiency with PowerShell "the single most important skill a Windows administrator will need in the coming years".

-Windows 10 shipped a testing framework for PowerShell.
+Windows 10 shipped with Pester, a script validation suite for PowerShell.

-On 18 August 2016, Microsoft announced that they had made PowerShell open-source and cross-platform with support for Windows, macOS, CentOS and Ubuntu.
+On August 18, 2016, Microsoft announced that they had made PowerShell open-source and cross-platform with support for Windows, macOS, CentOS and Ubuntu.
 The source code was published on GitHub.
 The move to open source created a second incarnation of PowerShell called "PowerShell Core", which runs on .NET Core.
 It is distinct from "Windows PowerShell", which runs on the full .NET Framework.
 Starting with version 5.1, PowerShell Core is bundled with Windows Server 2016 Nano Server.